manwar/docker-guide/README.md

 Missing network name in the configuration?

-Well, `docker-compose` sets up a single network for the application.
+Well, `docker-compose` sets up a single network for the application by default.

+It also gives container name in format: `<folder_name>-<image_name>-1` by default.

+So if the above `docker-compose.yaml` is in the folder `project` then it would create two containers as below:

+    project-mongodb-1
+    project-mongo-express-1

 Now stop all containers first and then remove.